sedcakmak/Activity-Feed/README.md

 ## The problems I couldn't solve (yet):

-/* In landscape,the last notification action isn't proper.
-The second issue is: when I click suggestions and find designers in portrait I have a glitch which I couldn't find how to fix */
+In landscape, the last notification action isn't proper.
+The second issue is: when I click suggestions and find designers in portrait I have a glitch which I couldn't find how to fix.